BJD seeks passage of Women's Reservation Bill in ongoing budget session

-NEW DELHI: The Biju Janata Dal (BJD) on Saturday demanded for the passage of the contentious Women’s Reservation Bill in the ongoing Budget session of Parliament.
+NEW DELHI, Jan 30: The Biju Janata Dal (BJD) on Saturday demanded for the passage of the contentious Women’s Reservation Bill in the ongoing Budget session of Parliament.

 The issues for the passage of the bill was raised by party representative Pinaki Misra at the all-party meeting convened by the government for the smooth conduct of the budget session that began on Friday.